NARASIMHARAJUPALACHOLLA/Machine-Learning-Project-Breast-Cancer-Detection/README.md

 Best Performing Model: Based on experimental results, SVM and Logistic Regression show high accuracy and reliability in classification.

-Limitations: Some models, such as KNN, are sensitive to data scaling and require careful hyperparameter tuning.
+**Limitations**: Some models, such as KNN, are sensitive to data scaling and require careful hyperparameter tuning.

-Future Work: We plan to implement deep learning techniques (CNNs) for enhanced feature extraction and improve real-time diagnosis systems
+**Future Work**: We plan to implement deep learning techniques (CNNs) for enhanced feature extraction and improve real-time diagnosis systems